Last updated on November 15th, 2021

-She approved me, so we then filled out sort of a questionnaire for host families to read so that they could get to know me a bit.
+She approved me, so we then filled out a questionnaire for the host families to read so that they could get to know me a bit.

 My profile was then sent to the Australian sister agency where host families can read your profiles and send you theirs if they think they would be a good match.

-Once I received the families profiles I would read them, reply whether or not I was interested in an interview (because I think it’s just polite to let the host family know either way), and then we would set up a Skype interview if I was interested.
+Once I received the families profiles I would read them, reply to them whether or not I was interested in an interview (because I think it’s just polite to let the host family know either way), and then we would set up a Skype interview if I was interested.

 I loved reading family profiles and seeing what each family was like and what they were looking for in an au pair, in fact, it was my favorite part of the process!